 was it a rooster? i can’t really recall…yeah, maybe it’s a rooster?

-Van_dykei remember one of the times we got evicted and moved to Grandma Gert’s apartment in Van Dyke Projects (it’s technically named “Van Dyke Houses,” but come on…).
+i remember one of the times we got evicted and moved to Grandma Gert’s apartment in Van Dyke Projects (it’s technically named “Van Dyke Houses,” but come on…).

-my three brothers, mother and i slept on the living room floor each night on a pile of sheets and sofa cushions. beneath that was a run-down red shag (wall-to-wall) carpet that seemed like Character_snuffythe carcass of Mr. Snuffleupagus.
+my three brothers, mother and i slept on the living room floor each night on a pile of sheets and sofa cushions. beneath that was a run-down red shag (wall-to-wall) carpet that seemed like the carcass of Mr. Snuffleupagus.

 but we didn’t care–we were at Grandma’s house! and we stayed on that living room floor until Uncle Chink (don’t ask (also don’t ask about the black cat that lived there, who was named “Honky” (because if i stop to explain those, then i’ll also have to tell you about Gert’s friend “Super Nigger.” and there’s not enough time for that.))) moved out. at that point, my three brothers, mother and i got to share the bed Uncle Chink left behind. there was an awful lot of sharing, and as you know–kids don’t often enjoy sharing.